majekodunmi-emmanuel/majekodunmi-emmanuel/README.md

 <!-- ================= ABOUT SECTION ================= -->

-## 👋 Hi, I'm Emmanuel

-I am a data analyst with experience turning raw data into actionable insights.
-With strong skills in **data cleaning, transformation, modelling, visualization** and business reporting using:

-- **Power BI**
-- **Excel**
-- **SQL**
+## About me

-I enjoy solving complex analytical problems and helping businesses make informed decisions that drive growth and performance.
+I'm Emmanuel and I am a data analyst with experience in transforming raw data into actionable insights.
+With expertise in data cleaning, manipulation and visualization using Excel, Power Bi and SQL.
+I enjoy solving complex problems and helping businesses make informed decisions that unlocks growth.

+## What I do

+I collect, clean, process, and performing statistical analyses on datasets to discover trends & useful insights, suggest data driven recommendations, and support decision-making.
+This involves various skills such as descriptive statistics, exploratory data analysis (EDA), and inferential statistics, to interpret and understand the patterns and behaviors within data.

 ---